Uber suspends unlicensed service in Norway in change of tack

 “That’s why it’s now time to pause UberPOP in Norway, in order to relaunch under new regulations.”

-UberPOP will be suspended on Oct.
+UberPOP will be paused on Oct.
 30, while Uber’s licensed services UberBLACK and UberXXL will continue to operate as normal.

-The Norwegian transport minister said Uber was being treated as any other market participant would be.
-“All actors offering taxi services must conform to rules and regulation at any time,” Ketil Solvik-Olsen told Reuters.

-The suspension of UberPOP in Norway comes as the non-EU country must answer by Oct.
-27 a query on its transport regulations by the EFTA Surveillance Authority (ESA), the body that ensures EU regulations are enforced in countries that have access to the European common market.

-In February, ESA said Norway was setting “disproportionately high barriers to enter the taxi market” that led to inefficient use of resources and higher prices for consumers.

-Khosrowshahi took the helm of Uber in August, replacing co-founder and former boss Travis Kalanick and has promised change at the $70 billion dollar firm.
+Khosrowshahi took the helm of the company in August, replacing co-founder and former boss Travis Kalanick and has promised change at the $70-billion dollar firm.

 “Norway deserves modernized laws that encourage innovation and competition without sacrificing what makes the Norwegian model special,” Uber said.
 “We hope the government will implement these recommendations soon, so that we can relaunch a new and improved version of the product loved by so many.”